wangerekaharun/StreamReactions/README.md

 ## Introduction

-In modern chat apps, you need something to make the messaging platforms a bit lively and increase user engagement.
+Modern chat apps need something to make the messaging platform lively and increase user engagement.
 Reactions have emerged as a top feature to help in this.

 Stream provides a nice SDK for you to add reactions in a matter of minutes in your application.